gaearon/react-hot-loader/docs/Troubleshooting.md

   }
 ```

 You will have to include "client.js" in your host page for the hot updates to work.
-For Example:
+For example:

 ```html
   <script src="/static/bundle-client.js"></script>